When Do Remakes Go Too Far?

 Gage’s most terrifying advantage over his victims is fundamentally different and in some ways consistently more effective.
 Like most zombie & vampire fiction, the strongest deterrent against eliminating the imminent threat before you when your logical side knows it’s the only way is emotional attachment.
 Despite knowing they’re dead, even when seeing them disgusting, rotted or mangled (as Gage is described in the book), part of us still sees them as what was once our loved ones.

-Whether breaking down crying that he/she can’t do it or just having that split-second moment of hesitation that costs the would-be survivor their life, this is a trope capitalized upon countless times in many genres.
-Pet Sematary is a match made in Heaven (or Hell) for this, as practically every character who encounters evil Gage has an opportunity to kill him but fails, which can be attributed on some level to their relationship with him.
+Whether breaking down crying that he/she can’t do it or just having that split-second moment of hesitation that costs the would-be survivor their life, this is a trope capitalized on countless times in many genres.
+Pet Sematary is a match made in Heaven (or Hell) for this, as practically every character who encounters undead-Gage has an opportunity to kill him but fails, which can be attributed on some level to their relationship with him.